How to Capture Your Screen in Chrome

 Visible Screen vs Full Page Screenshot

-If you need to capture content below the fold, use full page screenshot mode instead — it automatically scrolls and stitches the entire page.
-For a specific region, try area capture.3 Ways to Get It Done
+If you need to capture content below the fold, use full page screenshot mode instead, it automatically scrolls and stitches the entire page.
+For a specific region, try area capture.Try it now: one click, no sign-up required.

-Method 1: Capture Screen — Capture the Visible Area of the Page
+Method 1: Capture Screen, Capture the Visible Area of the Page

-The Capture Screen mode allows you to instantly take a screenshot of the currently visible area in your browser — exactly what you see on the screen at that moment.
+The Capture Screen mode allows you to instantly take a screenshot of the currently visible area in your browser, exactly what you see on the screen at that moment.
 After capturing, the image automatically opens in the built-in editor.
 This is the fastest way to take a clean screenshot in Chrome without capturing browser toolbars.
-Unlike OS-level screenshots, Capture Screen targets only the webpage content — no address bar, bookmarks bar, or system taskbar.
+Unlike OS-level screenshots, Capture Screen targets only the webpage content, no address bar, bookmarks bar, or system taskbar.
 The capture happens at your display's native resolution, so Retina and HiDPI screens produce sharp, high-quality images.
 You can also trigger screen capture via a custom keyboard shortcut for even faster workflows.

 - 1Install Capture Full Page from the Chrome Web Store.